The Adventures of Tom Sawyer

-The Adventures of Tom Sawyer is an 1876 novel by Mark Twain about a boy growing up along the Mississippi River.
-It is set in the 1840s in the town of St. Petersburg, which is based on Hannibal, Missouri, where Twain lived as a boy.
-In the novel, Tom Sawyer has several adventures, often with his friend Huckleberry Finn.
-Originally a commercial failure, the book ended up being the best selling of Twain's works during his lifetime.
+The Adventures of Tom Sawyer (also simply known as Tom Sawyer) is a novel by Mark Twain published on June 9, 1876, about a boy, Tom Sawyer, growing up along the Mississippi River.
+It is set in the 1830s–1840s in the town of St. Petersburg, which is based on Hannibal, Missouri, where Twain lived as a boy.
+In the novel, Sawyer has several adventures, often with his friend Huckleberry Finn.
+Originally a commercial failure, the book ended up being the best-selling of Twain's works during his lifetime.

-Though overshadowed by its sequel, Adventures of Huckleberry Finn, the book is considered by many to be a masterpiece of American literature.
-It was one of the first novels to be written on a typewriter.
+Along with its 1885 sequel, Adventures of Huckleberry Finn, the book is considered by many to be a masterpiece of American literature.
+It was alleged by Mark Twain to be one of the first novels to be written on a typewriter.

-Plot
+Summary

-Tom Sawyer is an orphan who lives with his Aunt Polly and his half-brother Sid in the town of St. Petersburg, Missouri, sometime in the 1840s.
-A fun-loving boy, he frequently skips school to play or go swimming.
-When Aunt Polly catches him sneaking home late on a Friday evening and discovers that he has been in a fight, she makes him whitewash her fence the next day as punishment.
+Orphan Tom Sawyer (around 12 to 13 years old) lives with his Aunt Polly and his half-brother Sid in the town of St. Petersburg, Missouri, sometime in the 1830s–1840s.
+He frequently skips school to play or go swimming.
+When Polly catches him sneaking home late on a Friday evening and discovers that he has been in a fight, she makes him whitewash her fence the next day as punishment.

-Tom cleverly persuades several neighborhood children to trade him small trinkets and treasures for the "privilege" of doing his tedious work, using reverse psychology to convince them of its enjoyable nature.
-Later, Tom trades the trinkets with students in his Sunday school class for tickets, given out for memorizing verses of Scripture.
+Tom persuades several neighborhood children to trade him small trinkets and treasures for the "privilege" of doing his work, using reverse psychology to convince them of its enjoyable nature.
+Later, Tom trades the trinkets with students in his Sunday school class for tickets given out for memorizing verses of Scripture.
 He collects enough tickets to earn a prized Bible from the teacher, despite being one of the worst students in the class and knowing almost nothing of Scripture, eliciting envy from the students and a mixture of pride and shock from the adults.

-Tom falls in love with a girl named Becky Thatcher, who is new in town and the daughter of a prominent judge.
-Tom wins the admiration of Judge Thatcher in the church by obtaining the Bible as a prize, but reveals his ignorance when he is unable to answer basic questions about Scripture.
-Tom pursues Becky, eventually persuading her to get engaged by kissing her.
-Their romance soon collapses when she discovers that Tom was engaged to another schoolgirl, Amy Lawrence.
+Tom falls in love with Becky Thatcher, a girl who is new in town.
+Tom wins the admiration of her father, the prominent Judge Thatcher, in the church by obtaining the Bible as a prize, but reveals his ignorance when he cannot answer basic questions about Scripture.
+Tom pursues Becky, eventually persuading her to get "engaged" by kissing her.
+Their romance soon collapses when she discovers that Tom was "engaged" to another schoolgirl, Amy Lawrence.

-Shortly after Becky spurns Tom, he accompanies Huckleberry Finn, a vagrant boy whom all the other boys admire, to a graveyard at midnight to perform a superstitious ritual intended to heal warts.
-At the graveyard, they witness a trio of body snatchers, Dr. Robinson, Muff Potter and Injun Joe, robbing a grave.
+Becky spurns Tom, who accompanies Huckleberry Finn, a vagrant boy whom all the other boys admire, to a graveyard at midnight to perform a ritual intended to heal warts.
+At the graveyard, they witness three body snatchers, Dr. Robinson, Muff Potter and Injun Joe, robbing a grave.
 A fight breaks out, during which Robinson knocks Potter unconscious and is then murdered by Injun Joe.
 When Potter wakes up, Injun Joe puts the weapon in his hand and tells him that he killed Robinson while drunk.
 Tom and Huck swear a blood oath not to tell anyone about the murder, fearing that Injun Joe will find out and kill them for revenge.
 Potter is arrested and jailed to await trial, not disputing Injun Joe's claim.